-Services provided include diagnostic hearing testing for newborns, children and adults, assistive devices, follow-up care, counseling, preventative programs, and education.
+Services provided by a team of licensed and certified audiologists include diagnostic hearing testing for newborns, children and adults, assistive devices, follow-up care, counseling and preventative programs.
 We help people stay connected to their world through sound, and have since 1942.

 Experts in Technology, Service, and Support.